Hostel (2005 film): Plot

 Paxton wakes up in the pantry in the disco when a worker opens the door and lets him out.
 He returns to the hostel, where he learns that he had supposedly checked out.
 He is greeted by two women who invite him to the spa.
 Determined to find his friend, Paxton files a police report, to no avail.
-Suspicious, he locates Natalya and Svetlana; Natalya takes Paxton to the Art Show, an old factory outside of town, where he sees Josh's mutilated corpse being stitched together by the Dutch businessman.
+Suspicious, he locates Natalya and Svetlana.
+Natalya takes Paxton to the Art Show, an old factory outside of town, where he sees Josh's mutilated corpse being stitched together by the Dutch businessman.
 Two men drag Paxton down a hallway, passing by several rooms where other people are being tortured.
 Paxton is restrained, gagged, and prepped to be tortured by a German client named Johann.

 While cutting off two of Paxton's fingers with a chainsaw, Johann unintentionally severs his hand restraints.
 Johann slips on the severed fingers and falls, accidentally severing his leg with the chainsaw.
 Paxton shoots Johann in the head with a gun.
 He then kills a guard, changes into business clothes, and finds a business card for the Elite Hunting Club, an organization that allows its wealthy clientele to pay to kill and mutilate tourists.
 Paxton also discovers Kana, whose face is being disfigured with a blowtorch by an American client.
 Paxton kills the man and rescues Kana and they flee in a stolen car, pursued by guards.
-Paxton discover Natalya, Svetlana, and Alexei together and run them over, killing the latter two, while the pursuing car finishes off Natalya.
-He also encounters the criminal children from earlier and gives them a big pack of candy and gum.
+Paxton discovers Natalya, Svetlana, and Alexei together and runs them over, killing the latter two, while the pursuing car finishes off Natalya.
+He also encounters the criminal Romani children from earlier and gives them a big pack of candy and gum.
 They then attack and kill the men pursuing Paxton with concrete blocks.

 The two make it to the train station which is under surveillance from the Elite Hunting Club guards and cops on their payroll.
 Kana, seeing her disfigured face, kills herself by leaping in front of an oncoming train, which attracts attention and allows Paxton to board another train unnoticed.
 Aboard, Paxton hears the voice of the Dutch businessman.
 When the train stops in Vienna, Austria, Paxton follows the Dutch businessman into a public restroom and mutilates his fingers before slicing his throat.
 He then reboards the train and sits calmly.